 - Private Charters

-- Private Charter for 7 to 21 people
+- Private Charter for up to 21 people

 Haul Lobster Traps, Visit Somes Sound, and See a Seal Colony

 Welcome aboard the Elizabeth T, a real Maine lobster boat!

 This excursion is a great experience for the whole family and full of wildlife and local knowledge.